 For equity awards that vest subject to the satisfaction of service requirements, compensation expense is measured based on the fair value of the award on the date of grant and is recognized as expense on a straight-line basis over the requisite service period.
+Stock-based awards with graded vesting schedules are recognized using the accelerated attribution method on a straight-line basis over the requisite service period for each separately vesting portion of the award.
 For stock awards which have a performance condition, compensation cost is measured based on the fair value on the grant date (the date performance targets are established) and is expensed over the requisite service period for each separately vesting tranche when achievement of the performance objective becomes probable.
 We assess the probability of the performance conditions being met on a continuous basis.
 Forfeitures are recognized when incurred.

-The fair value of RSUs is determined based on the number of shares granted and the quoted market price of our common stock on the date of grant.
+The fair value of restricted stock units (RSUs) is determined based on the number of shares granted and the quoted market price of our common stock on the date of grant.
 The fair value of stock options is estimated on the date of grant using the Black-Scholes option pricing model (Black-Scholes Model).
 The fair value of stock-based payment awards as determined by the Black-Scholes Model are affected by our stock price as well as other assumptions.
 These assumptions include, but are not limited to, the expected term, the expected stock price volatility, the risk-free interest rate and the expected dividend yield.
 We have, due to insufficient historical data, used the "simplified method" to determine the expected term of stock options granted with a service condition.
 If any of the assumptions used in the Black-Scholes Model change significantly, stock-based compensation expense may differ materially in the future from that recorded in the current period.